In this guide, we will cover how to deploy a Vue.js app with Vercel.

 Vue CLI adds the router to the project and automatically updates the project files with basic routing functionality.

-To deploy your Vue.js app with a Vercel for Git Integration, make sure it has been pushed to a Git repository.
+To deploy your Vue.js app with a Vercel for Git, make sure it has been pushed to a Git repository.

 After your project has been imported, all subsequent pushes to branches will generate Preview Deployments, and all changes made to the Production Branch (commonly "main") will result in a Production Deployment.